explaingit

 USE CASE 1

-Access websites and services blocked in your country or region.
+Access websites and services blocked in your country by routing Android traffic through a Shadowsocks proxy server.

 USE CASE 2

-Add an extra layer of privacy to your mobile internet traffic.
+Add a layer of privacy to mobile internet traffic on untrusted public Wi-Fi networks.

 USE CASE 3